Hot summer? How to protect your dog from the heat

 • Take an early morning walk before it gets too hot and a late evening walk when it's cooler again.

-• When it's at its hottest in the middle of the day, walk your dog briefly in the shade or on grass, swim with your dog if you have access to a lake, or let your dog play in a tub or dog pool with moisture.
-Activities that simply cool down.
+• When it's hottest in the middle of the day, take short breaks in the shade or on grass, swim with your dog if you have access to a lake, or let your dog play in a tub or dog pool with moisture.
+Activities that cool down, quite simply.

-• Fill a hollow chew toy (e.g. Kong) or a plastic cup with Monster soft food and a Monster Dental Chew as a 'popsicle' and freeze.
-Give as a reward in the shade - it activates the nose, brain and mouth.
+• Fill a hollow chew toy (e.g. Kong) or a plastic mug with Monster wet food and a Monster Dental Chew as a "popsicle" and freeze.
+Give as a reward in the shade – it activates both nose, brain and mouth.

-Mix Monster Pate soaked food or crumble Monster Freezies into the water to entice the dog to drink - especially if the dog is a poor drinker.
+Mix Monster paté wet food or crumble Monster Freezies in the moisture to entice the dog to drink – especially if the dog is bad at drinking.

-• Do short sessions of search games or trick training where it is cool.
+• Do short sessions with search games or trick training where it is cool.

-️Pack for a summer hangout or picnic - make the place cozy and cool:
+️Pack for summer hangouts or picnics - make the place pleasant and cool:

 Dogs love a safe place to rest when it's hot.
 Here's how to create it: